astronomer/astro-blog/posts/change-data-capture-cloudsql-postgres-with-apache-airflow-1.md

 ## Step 7: Build Your Pipeline in Airflow

-  > *If you are familiar with the foundational concepts of Airflow, you can skip to the next subsection for the `DAG Workflow`*
+  > *If you are familiar with the foundational concepts of Airflow, you can skip to the next subsection for the `DAG Workflow`.*

-Airflow pipeline design rests on the foundational structures of `Hooks` and `Operators`.
-Hooks facilitate connections and repository-type actions, whereas Operators use hooks in combinations with domain-specific logic and error handling in order to accomplish a task.
+Airflow pipeline design rests on the foundational structures of `hooks` and `operators`.
+Hooks facilitate connections and repository-type actions, whereas operators use hooks in combinations with domain-specific logic and error handling in order to accomplish a task.
 Airflow comes pre-packaged with many of these hooks and operators, all built to work with services we use regularly.
 For example, `BashOperator` allows you to run a bash command directly in-line.
 A simple task using a this operator might look like:

 ```python
 hello_world = BashOperator(